Marcus Collins

-Marcus Collins (born 15 May 1988) is an English singer who was the runner-up on the eighth series of The X Factor in 2011.
+Marcus Collins (born 15 May 1988) is an English singer who was a finalist on the eighth series of The X Factor in 2011.
 He was mentored by Take That frontman Gary Barlow, who continued to work with him on his debut album.

 The self-titled album was produced by the London-based Metrophonic team, known for their work with Whitney Houston and Cher.
 It peaked inside the UK top 10 and spawned the single "Mercy".
-His debut single from the album was "Seven Nation Army", a cover of The White Stripes hit, and also peaked inside the top 10.
+His debut single from the album was "Seven Nation Army", a cover of The White Stripes hit based on the version by Ben l'Oncle Soul, and also peaked inside the top 10.

 Career

 Eton Road

 Prior to his solo audition in 2011, Collins was a member of four piece boyband Eton Road, who rose to fame on the third series of The X Factor.
 Collins did not appear on The X Factor that year, but joined the band after original member Anthony Hannah left the band due to exhaustion.
 Anthony performed over 150 gigs with the band.